-- 19. False reporting of fire, bombs, or other emergency situations. - 20.
+- 17. Uncooperative behavior which includes, but is not limited to: failure to comply with the directions of, providing false information, and/or failure to identify oneself to University officials or law enforcement officers acting in the performance of their duties.
+This includes failing to provide student identification when asked by University Officials. - 18.
+Creating a fire hazard or a situation that endangers others such as arson; the unauthorized or improper possession, use, removal, or disabling of fire safety equipment and warning devices; failure to follow fire safety procedures or instructions; or interference with firefighting equipment or personnel. - 19.
+False reporting of fire, bombs, or other emergency situations. - 20.
 Assisting another person or a Student Organization in the commission, or attempted commission, of a violation of The Code.
 This includes hosting a non-student who commits a violation. - 21.
 Conduct that is lewd or indecent such as public urination, public defecation, streaking, stripping, or solicitation of a stripper. - 22.
 Violation of published University policies, rules, or regulations. - 23.
-Violation of the Residence Hall Agreement - 24.
+Violation of the Resident Handbook and or License Agreement - 24.
 Theft, which includes, but is not limited to, attempted or actual theft or unauthorized use or possession of property, resources, or services. - 25.
 Forcible entry or unauthorized entry and/or presence in buildings or property, or attempts to commit the same.
 Reasonable notice of authority, or lack thereof, shall be given. - 26.
 Damage or misuse of property which includes, but is not limited to, attempted or actual damage to or misuse of University property or other personal or public property as well as actions which obstruct, disrupt, or physically interfere with the use of University equipment (including safety and security equipment) or premises. - 27.
 Unauthorized possession, duplication, or misuse of University property or other personal or public property, including but not limited to records, electronic files, telecommunications systems, forms of identification, and keys. - 28.
-Violation of federal, state, or local law or conduct that would violate the legal rights of others. - 30.
-Failure to abide by the Solicitation Policy.
+Violation of federal, state, or local law or conduct that would violate the legal rights of others. - 29.
+Failure to abide by the Gambling and Bookmaking Policy.